BPitts8019/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-   The super function allows the child constructor to send required data into the parent contructor.
+   The super function allows the child constructor to send required data into the parent constructor.
 It implicitly binds `this` to the object being created by the Child constructor.
-This allows the developer to follow the DRY priciple and resuse code that has already been written.
+This allows the developer to follow the DRY principle and reuse code that has already been written.

 ## Project Set up